 My name is Loreta Keburyte and I have practiced yoga for 19 years and love helping others reconnect with themselves through a mixture of yogic breathing (Pranayama), meditation, and yoga poses (asana).
 Although specialising in mindfulness and Pranayama, I also teach flowing yoga (Vinyasa) for whole body workout.
 I adapt sessions to suit your needs, giving you a friendly, relaxing space to quieten your mind, connect inwards, restore your energy flow, and improve flexibility, mobility and balance.
 Let’s work towards feeling healthier and more peaceful together!

-If you are looking for a yoga teacher in Canary Wharf, Isle of Dogs, Island Gardens, London and online, or Yoga in the Park, get in touch with me to book your first session.
+If you are looking for a yoga teacher in Canary Wharf, Isle of Dogs, Island Gardens, London and online, or Yoga in the Park at summer season, get in touch with me to book your first session.